Top Places to Visit in Bharatpur in 2025

 6. Laxman Mandir

 This mandir, which is located in Bharatpur, is a popular Hindu temple that is dedicated to Lord Lakshmana, the brother of Lord Rama, and his wife Urmila.
 The temple describes the beauty of our Hindu culture in a different style.
-The temple is fully associated with the rulers of Bharatpur and is considered a significant cultural and religious site.
-The temple was built in 1870 AD by the then ruler Balwant Singh of Bharatpur and is considered a Royal temple by the royal family of Bharatpur State to represent the Rajasthani culture and modern tradition.
+It is fully associated with the rulers of Bharatpur and holds great cultural and religious significance.
+Built in 1870 AD by the then ruler Balwant Singh of Bharatpur, the temple is regarded as a Royal temple by the royal family of Bharatpur State, representing Rajasthani culture and modern tradition.

 7. Government Museum Bharatpur